ScumbagScalawag/Git-Gud/README.md

 8. [Do a pull request (often balled a PR)](#pr)
 9. This stage is where we might hop on a call or be active in chat to discuss your changes.
-Sometimes PR's are trivial, but sometimes they requre deep discussion about what direction the project is going, what needs work, what needs patches, and what features need to be added or removed.
+Sometimes PR's are trivial, but sometimes they require deep discussion about what direction the project is going, what needs work, what needs patches, and what features need to be added or removed.
 10. Next, I (the repo maintainer) will either deny or accept these changes.
 This could mean you have